UMNET-perfSONAR/pSSID_dev/notes.md

 It will then bring up a default route over the wireless interface for testing

 There should be routes to the gateway for the bastion and the ELK Server

+Static routes can be added in the netplan yaml file /etc/netplan/50-cloud-init.yaml

+Or manually using ip route add
 ```